jitsi/handbook/docs/dev-guide/iframe.md

     id: string //participantId of the new dominant speaker }
 ```

+#### raiseHandUpdated

-* **raiseHandUpdated** - receives event notifications about the participant raising/lowering the hand.
+Provides event notifications about the participant raising/lowering the hand.

 The listener will receive object with the following structure:

 ```javascript
 {
     id: string,         // participantId of the user who raises/lowers the hand